AgoraIO-Extensions/agora-rtc-react/examples/mobx/README.md

 ## Develop

-1. Add a `.env.local` file to monorepo root and fill in the Agora account info following the format of `.env.example`.
+1. Add a `.env.local` file to this directory and fill in the Agora account info following the format of `.env.example`.
-   - You can also add `.env.local` to this package root to overwrite env.
+   - You can also add a `.env.local` at monorepo root with `AGORA_APPID` and `AGORA_CERTIFICATE`, then `pnpm renew` to auto-renew tokens.
 2. `pnpm run start`.